South Korea–Uzbekistan relations: Economic relations

 In November 2020, South Korea and Uzbekistan met during the 13th Central Asia-South Korea Cooperation Forum in Seoul, in which they discussed the consequences and opportunities for economic cooperation in the context of the COVID-19 pandemic, as well as the removal of remaining barriers to trade and improving product quality and competitiveness.
 In January 2021, the countries declared the start of discussions for a bilateral free trade agreement to be called the "Agreement for Sustainable Trade and Economic Partnership" (STEP).

+On June 14, 2024, Uzbekistan and South Korea finalized a US$196 million deal for Korea Train Express (KTX) technology to be applied in Uzbekistan.
+This was the first time KTX technology was exported.
+As part of the deal, 42 train units capable of going up to 250 km/h were to be supplied for 1216 km of rail in Uzbekistan.
+Operations were scheduled to begin in April 2027.

+In May 2025, South Korea and Uzbekistan deepened their economic cooperation with the awarding of a major infrastructure contract to Incheon International Airport Corporation (IIAC).
+Following an open international tender launched in August 2024, IIAC was selected to manage and modernize Urgench Airport in Uzbekistan’s Khorezm region.
+The $223 million project, scheduled for completion by 2027, includes the construction of a new runway, upgraded terminals for passengers and cargo, and advanced lighting and signaling systems meeting International Civil Aviation Organization (ICAO) standards.
+Once completed, the upgraded airport will accommodate larger aircraft such as the Boeing 747 and Airbus A350, and its passenger terminal capacity will increase from 400 to 1,300 passengers per hour.

 Cultural/educational relations

 Uzbekistan has invited South Korean experts to take positions as deputy minister in the ministry for development of information technologies and communications, as well vice rectors at several universities.
 In 2014, South Korea's Inha University opened a branch in Tashkent, which focuses on computer sciences and high-tech engineering and gives all courses in English.

 Yeoju Institute of Technology opened the Yeoju Technical Institute in Tashkent, which became the first private university in Uzbekistan.
 Courses include areas as architecture and urban planning, civil engineering, alternative energy, business management, tourism, international marketing, international economic relations, primary education, Korean language philology, and aesthetics and dresses’ design.

 In 2019, during President Moon Jae-in's visit to Uzbekistan, the Korean Culture and Art House was opened in Tashkent.
 There are Korean Cultural Centers in Uzbek cities of Samarkand, Bukhara, and Nukus.